patagonaa/music-sync-converter/README.md

 - `Profile`: Profile as required by ffmpeg
 - `Channels`: Number of audio channels
 - `SampleRateHz`: Sample rate in Hz
-- `AdditionalFlags`: Additional parameters to pass to ffmpeg, for example `-movflags faststart`, which is required by a lot of players using the `mp4` or `ipod` muxer
+- `AdditionalFlags`: Additional parameters to pass to ffmpeg
 - `Bitrate`: Bitrate in kbit/s

 "as required by ffmpeg" =>